-1-INTRODUCTION

-- 30 In West Africa and especially in Cote d'Ivoire, there is increasing of rice (Oryza sativa L) - 31 importance as population principal food (56kg/person/year) whereas, the supplying depend on - 32 foreign rice importation for about half of the annual local need which account for about 683 671 - tons ([1],[2]).
-The gap observed in local production is due to the predominance of rainfed rice - cultivation (80%) with an average low yield of 1 tha-1 according to Audebert et al. [3].
-Therefore,

-- 35 the development of irrigated lowland rice with a higher potential yield [4] is required.
-For this - 36 purpose, the savanna zone extending over the 2/3 of the country [5] and including the most - 37 developed lowland [6] is an important potential ecology.
-However, the rice yield obtained in the - lowlands in Cote d'Ivoire is still lower than the potential expected [2]. - 39 This reduction of yield was due to different constraints including the cultivars, the poor - 40 management of water and weed as well as the effect of biotic constraints which are being - resolved ([7], [8], [9]) unlikely for soil constraints. - In fact, only fertilizer recommendations were done for upland rice cultivation and for lowlands in - 43 the humid forest zone ([10],[11]).
-These recommendations cannot be adopted in all the ecologies - 44 in the basis of site specific fertility management principle [12].
-Moreover, the existing - 45 hydrographic hierarchy of lowland agro-ecologies affects the soil types and their physic-chemical - 46 properties according to the respective orders [13].
-Therefore, a specific fertilizer management is - 47 required for each of lowland order for rice production when sound site specific nutrient - 48 management studies are limited to the Sahel plain agro-ecosystem in West Africa [14]. - 49 Morpho-pedological [15] and agro-pedological [16] characterizations showed the importance of - 50 nitrogen and/or potassium fertilizations for rice cropping in different lowland orders in the centre of - Cote d'Ivoire.
-But little is known about rice nutrition in phosphorus-P, meanwhile, this nutrient has - 52 high interactions with N and K [17] and account for a main component of the basal fertilizer when - combined with K and N. Thus, it is important to determine the optimum doses of these nutrients in - 54 interaction with nitrogen for a rational fertilization in rice cultivation, especially in second order - 55 lowland which is more extended in Sub-Saharan Africa and particularly, in the Guinea savanna - 56 zone of Cote d'Ivoire. - 57 In fact, the optimization of the recommended optimum rate of 80kgNha-1[18] for rice cultivation in - 58 lowland could decrease with inappropriate application of P and K fertilizers due to unbalanced - 59 nutrient effects, reducing rice grain yield and quality.
-Indeed, there is interaction between N and P - 60 [19] as well as for N and K [20].
-Therefore, we assume existing interaction between P and K with - 61 synergistic or antagonistic effect on N valorization by rice, affecting its yield and nutritional quality. - 62 The actual study is initiated to explore rice response to the rates of P and K in second order - 63 lowland of Guinea savanna zone in Côte d'Ivoire.
-The aim was to identify optimum rates of P and - K combined with the recommended rate of 80kgNha-1 for the production of high yield and good - 65 nutritional quality of rice.
+This reduction of yield was due to different constraints including the cultivars, the poor management of water and weed as well as the effect of other biotic constraints which are being resolved ([7], [8], [9]) unlikely for soil constraints.

+42 In fact, only fertilizer recommendations including N, P and K were done for upland rice cultivation 43 and for lowlands in the humid forest zone of Cote d'Ivoire ([10],[11]).
+These recommendations 44 cannot be adopted in all the ecologies in the basis of site specific fertility management principle 45 [12].
+Moreover, the existing hydrographic hierarchy of lowland agro-ecologies affects the soil 46 types and their physic-chemical properties according to the respective orders [13].
+Therefore, a 47 specific fertilizer management is required for each of lowland order for rice production when 48 sound site specific nutrient management studies are limited to the Sahel plain agro-ecosystem in 49 West Africa [14].

+50 Knowledge gap was reduced by Nwilene et al. [15] when recommending N-P-K fertilizer rates for 51 lowland rice in savanna zone of Sub-Sahara Africa.
+But, this ecology is subdivided into difference 52 class including Sudan savanna, Derived savanna and Guinea savanna which are requiring 53 specific management for rice production respectively [16].
+In the Guinea savanna, morpho-54 pedological [17] and agro-pedological [18] characterizations showed the importance of nitrogen 55 and/or potassium fertilizations for rice cropping in different lowland orders in the centre of Cote 56 d'Ivoire (acid bed rock).
+Moreover, N-rate (about 80kgNha-1) was identified by Becker and 57 Johnson [19] for high production of lowland rice in Guinea savanna as similar in the forest zone.
+58 Still little is known about rice nutrition in phosphorus-P, meanwhile, this nutrient has high 59 interactions with N and K [20] and account for a main component of the basal fertilizer when 60 combined with K and N. Thus, it is important to determine the optimum doses of these nutrients in 61 interaction with nitrogen for a rational fertilization in rice cultivation, especially in second order 62 lowland which is more extended in Sub-Saharan Africa and particularly, in the Guinea savanna 63 zone of Cote d'Ivoire.

+In fact, the optimization of the best rate of 80kgNha-1[19] for rice cultivation in lowland could decrease with inappropriate application of P and K fertilizers due to unbalanced nutrient effects, reducing rice grain yield and quality.
+Indeed, there is interaction between N and P [21] as well as for N and K [22].
+Therefore, we assume existing interaction between P and K with synergistic or antagonistic effect on N valorization by rice, affecting its yield and nutritional quality.

+69 The actual study is initiated to explore rice response to the rates of P and K in second order 70 lowland of Guinea savanna zone in Côte d'Ivoire.
+The aim was to identify optimum rates of P and 71 K combined with the best rate of 80kgNha-1 for the production of high yield and good nutritional 72 quality of rice.

-2. MATERIAL AND METHODS
+73 2.
+MATERIAL AND METHODS

-2-1 Site characteristics
+74 2-1 Site characteristics